psurya1994/books/cal-newport-deep-work.md

 - Performance psychology: study of what seperates experts from rest.
 Anders Ericsson's deliberate practice (is what seperates the experts): (i) focus your attention on the skill you want to improve, (ii) receive feedback consistently to keep your attention on where it's most productive.

-- Neuroscience evidence: Skills boil down to brain circuits: you get better at a skill as you develop more myelin around relevant neurons.
+- Neuroscience evidence: Skills boil down to brain circuits-- you get better at a skill as you develop more myelin around relevant neurons.
 With intense focus on a specific skill, you force the specific relevant circuit to fire again and again in isolation.
-With low concentraion, you're allowing too many circuits to fire simultaneously.
+With low concentration, you're allowing too many circuits to fire simultaneously.

 - `highQualityProducedWork = timeSpent x intensityOfFocus` Best students understand the role of intensity, they go out of their way to maximize concentration.